On the Finsler variational nature of autoparallels in metric-affine geometry: Particular case: alphabeta -metrizability

 \item[$(ii)$] If $ \Lambda=0, \tau \neq 0$, or equivalently, $c_1=0, \tau \neq 0$, then $\Phi$ is Riemannian

 \item[$(iii)$] If $\Lambda \neq 0, \tau =0$, or equivalently, $c_1 \neq 0, \tau =0$, then $\Phi$ is of exponential type

-\end{enumerate} \end{enumerate} Direct computation confirms that all four solutions satisfy the metrizability conditions exactly and that they are nondegenerate - check for all values of $\Lambda, \lambda$ and $\tau$.
-Therefore, these are the only possible solutions, i.e., the only $(\alpha,\beta)$-metrics that metrize connections with vectorial nonmetricity. \end{proof}
+\end{enumerate} \end{enumerate} Direct computation confirms that all four solutions satisfy the metrizability conditions exactly.
+To check the nondegeneracy of the obtained solutions, we calculate $\det(g)$ in each case.
+Using the identity (see \cite{Voicu:2023zem})

+we find that: \begin{itemize} \item[$\triangleright$] For the power law metric, one needs to impose \eqref{eq:powl}: $\lambda \neq 1$; \item[$\triangleright$] The generalized $m$-Kropina type metric \eqref{eq:Phisol_AB_2} is nondegenerate whenever $\Lambda-\tau \neq 0$, that is $\tau \neq \frac{c_1}{c_3}$. \item[$\triangleright$] The shifted Riemannian metric is always nondegenerate (indeed, degeneracy would imply $\tau + \langle b, b\rangle = 0,$ which, taking into account that, in this case, $c_1 = 0$, would lead to an identically vanishing Levi-Civita covariant derivative of $b$, which is forbidden by hypothesis). \item[$\triangleright$] The exponential type metric \eqref{eq:Phisol_AB_4} is always nondegenerate. \end{itemize} This completes the proof, and thus we found all possible solutions, i.e., the only $(\alpha,\beta)$-metrics that metrize connections with vectorial nonmetricity. \end{proof}

+Having shown that $(\alpha,\beta)$-Finsler structures can metrize some of the connections with vectorial nonmetricity, immediately the question arises, if we can do better and metrize all of these connections by more general Finsler structures.
+Therefore we investigate this question in the following.

-\section{Generalized \texorpdfstring{$(\alpha,\beta)$}{generalizedalphabeta}- metrizability}
+\section{Generalized \texorpdfstring{$(\alpha,\beta)$}{generalizedalphabeta}-metrizability}

-We will now find the most general pseudo-Finsler Lagrangians which metrize a given symmetric affine connection $\nabla$ with vectorial nonmetricity and which depend algebraically on the pseudo-Riemannian metric $a$ and on the one-form $b$.
+We will now find the most general pseudo-Finsler Lagrangians which metrize a given symmetric affine connection $\nabla$ with vectorial nonmetricity and which depend algebraically on the pseudo-Riemannian metric $a$ and on the one-form~$b$.
+The first subsection states the main result, which is proved in the following subsections.